AUDI2004 Audiological Science 1

 The modules Audiological Science 1 and 2 cover the scientific foundation of adult audiological assessment and rehabilitation.
-They build on Clinical Practicum 1 (neurosensory) and Biopsychosocial Basis of Neurosensory Science from Part 1 of the programme, in which you learnt to scientific rationale and the practical skills for basic audiological procedures, and they support Clinical Practicum 2 (audiology), in which you will be consolidating and extending your practical, decision-making and professional skills.
+They build on Clinical Practicum 1 (neurosensory) and Biopsychosocial Basis of Neurosensory Science from Part 1 of the programme, in which you learnt the scientific rationale and the practical skills for basic audiological procedures, and they support Clinical Practicum 2 (audiology), in which you will be consolidating and extending your practical and professional skills.

 Aims and Objectives

 To enable you to learn the scientific basis of the specific procedures from Section A of the Individual Record of Clinical Practice (IRCP), building on Clinical Practicum (neurosensory) from Part 1 of the programme.
 There are three themes: « Otology.
 This covers the pathophysiology and medical/surgical treatments of ear disease and hearing impairment as well as the relationship between audiology and ENT services and the indicators of onward referral. « Speech science.
 This covers the acoustics and perception of speech and the effects of hearing impairment on speech perception. « Hearing devices and the fitting process.
 This covers hearing assessment, and device specification, selection, verification and validation.